salahsaeed19/Test/README.md

 A comprehensive task management application developed with Django, intended to help users efficiently manage and track their tasks.
 This project provides a backend API using Django REST Framework for CRUD operations on tasks, with a dedicated admin interface for management.

-## Features
+## Fea
+tures

+- **Task Crea
-- **Task Creation**: Users can create tasks with a title, description, due date, and priority level.
+- tion**: Users can create tasks with a title, description, due date, and priority level.
 - **Task Update**: Allows updating of task details, including title, description, due date, completion status, and priority.
 - **Task Deletion**: Remove tasks that are no longer needed.
 - **Task Listing**: View all tasks, with support for filtering and sorting by priority and due date.